Song Lin: Downfall

-On April 15, 2014, Wang Wenzhi, a reporter at Economic Information (经济参考报) wrote to the Central Commission for Discipline Inspection (CCDI), the Communist Party's central anti-corruption body, accusing Song Lin of maintaining a mistress and money laundering through his mistress.
+On April 15, 2014, Wang Wenzhi, a reporter at Economic Information (经济参考报) wrote to the Central Commission for Discipline Inspection (CCDI), the Chinese Communist Party's central anti-corruption body, accusing Song Lin of maintaining a mistress and money laundering through his mistress.
 On April 17, 2014, the CCDI issued a notice that it was investigating Song for "serious violations of laws and regulations".
 On April 19, 2014, he was dismissed from his posts by the Chinese government.

-After investigation by the CCDI, Song Lin was expelled from the Communist Party on September 11, 2015.
+After investigation by the CCDI, Song Lin was expelled from the Chinese Communist Party on September 11, 2015.
 He was accused by the anti-graft agency of violating "political rules and organizational discipline", using his position to secure promotions and business interests for others, taking bribes, using public funds to cover personal expenses, took on other part-time positions, using public funds to play golf, embezzled public funds, and "committed adultery".
 He was indicted on criminal charges of bribery and embezzlement.

-Chinese media reported that Song had close relations with two politicians: former Politburo Standing Committee members Zeng Qinghong and He Guoqiang.
+Chinese media reported that Song had close relations with two politicians: former CCP Politburo Standing Committee members Zeng Qinghong and He Guoqiang.

 On June 1, 2017, Song was sentenced to 14 years in prison, for taking some 23.32 million yuan (~$3.43 million) in bribes and plundering the public treasury worth 9.74 million yuan (~$1.43 million).